Graduate Certificate in Medicine

 With a Graduate Certificate in Medicine, you'll help improve the outcomes for patients with skin cancer, and open pathways to a Master of Medicine.

-Through this 1 year part-time program, you'll gain the specialised knowledge and skill required to diagnose and manage skin malignancy.
+Through this 1 year part-time program, you'll gain the knowledge and skills required to diagnose and manage skin malignancy.
 You'll cover clinical knowledge relevant to common skin lesions, along with dermatoscopy and imaging techniques, basic therapeutics and more.

 As a graduate of the program, you'll possess a high level of knowledge and diagnostic skills that will empower you to diagnose and manage a large proportion of skin cancer cases.
 You can also choose to use this knowledge in skin cancer research or skin cancer related policy and health promotion.